MarcFriedhoff/wm-container-nutshell/README.md

 .
-├── Dockerfile                              Multistage Dockerfile (for all environments) ├── README.md                               This File ├── build.sh                                Build script to build a docker image from Dockerfile ├── compose.yaml                            Docker compose file ├── env                                     Environment folder for runtime parameters of environments │   ├── dev
+├── Dockerfile                              Multistage Dockerfile (for all environments) ├── README.md                               This File ├── compose.yaml                            Docker compose file
+├── env                                     Environment folder for runtime parameters of environments │   ├── dev